Chisanbop

 by Hang Young Pai, chisanbop was created in the 1940s in Korea by Sung Jin Pai and revised by his son Hang Young Pai, who brought the system to the United States in 1977.

-With the chisanbop method it is possible to display all numbers from 0 to 99 on two hands, and to perform the addition, subtraction, multiplication and division of numbers.
+With the chisanbop method it is possible to represent all numbers from 0 to 99 with the hands, rather than the usual 0 to 10, and to add, subtract, multiply and divide numbers.
 The system has been described as being easier to use than a physical abacus for students with visual impairments.

 Basic concepts

-Each finger (but not the thumb) of the right hand has a value of one.
-Holding both hands above the table, press the index finger of the right hand onto the table to indicate "one".
-Press the index and middle fingers for "two", the three leftmost fingers for "three", and all four fingers of the right hand to indicate "four".
+Each finger has a value of one, while the thumb has a value of five.
+Therefore each hand can represent the digits 0-9, rather than the usual 0-5.

-The thumb of the right hand indicates the value "five".
-For "six", press the right thumb and index finger onto the table.
-Thumb plus one finger indicates "five plus one", and 5+1=6.
+The two hands combine to represent two digits; the right hand is the ones place, and the left hand is the tens place.
+This way, any number from 0 to 99 can be shown, and it's possible to count up to 99 instead of just 10.

-The left hand represents the tens digit.
-It works like the right hand, but each value is multiplied by ten.
-Each finger on the left hand represents "ten", and the left thumb represents "fifty".
-In this way, all values between zero and ninety-nine can be indicated on two hands.
+The hands can be held above a table, with the fingers pressing down on the table; or the hands can simply be held up, fingers extended, as with the more common practice of 0-10 counting.

 Adoption in the United States

+Chisanbop can be used for teaching math, or simply for counting.
+The results for teaching math have been mixed.
 A school in Shawnee Mission, Kansas, ran a pilot program with students in 1979.
 It was found that although they could add large numbers quickly, they could not add them in their heads.
 The program was dropped.
 Grace Burton of the University of North Carolina said, "It doesn't teach the basic number facts, only to count faster.
 Adding and subtracting quickly are only a small part of mathematics."